Automatic Debiased Machine Learning for Covariate Shifts: The method and theory

-Here, $\gamma_{0}(X)$ is the conditional expectation of the outcome variable $Y$ given regressors $X$.
-The parameter of interest will also depend on a vector of random variables $Z$, which will often be a shifted vector of regressors with the same dimensions as $X$ but a different distribution.
-This setup is meant to apply to settings where $\gamma_{0}(X)$ is a nonparametric regression for training data and the parameter depends on field data $Z$.
-The parameter $\theta_{0}$ we consider will be the expectation of a functional $m(Z,\gamma)$ of a vector of variables $Z$ and a possible regression $\gamma$, given by
+where $Y$ is an outcome variable of interest, and $X$ is a vector of regressors.
+The parameters of interest also depend on a vector of random variables $Z$, which will often be a shifted vector of regressors with the same dimensions as $X$ but from a different distribution.
+Our setup applies to settings where $\gamma_{0}(X)$ is a nonparametric regression for training data and the parameter depends on target data $Z$ in the following way: